London mortgage tax advice accountant

 Understanding Mortgages: Interest Only versus Repayment Explained

 Choosing the right type depends on your financial situation and long-term goals.
-Interest-only mortgages can be appealing for their lower costs at the start, but they may end up being more expensive in the long run since you’re paying only the interest.
+Interest-only mortgage pros and cons show that while they can be appealing for lower initial costs, they may be more expensive in the long run since you’re paying only the interest.
 On the other hand, a repayment mortgage provides peace of mind as you gradually own more of your home.

 As you explore your options, consider speaking to a mortgage broker.
 They can help you evaluate your circumstances and determine which mortgage type aligns with your needs.
 Knowing these differences will guide you towards making an informed decision about your future home financing.